HetDaftary/CSV-in-different-langauges/README.md

 Read part:
 We read the file in line by line manner.
 We split the line using split function to split the data with delimiter.
-We store this output to the data and give the data back.
+We store this output to the data and give the data.

 Write part:
 We join the parts using join function.